adambloebaum/milb-watcher/README.md

 ## How It Works

 1. **Daily Schedule Check**:
-   - The script runs automatically once per day at 9:00 AM
+   - The script runs automatically once per day at 9:00 AM (server's local time)
    - It checks if your team has any games scheduled for the current day
-   - If no games are found, the script remains dormant until the next day's check at 9:00 AM
+   - If no games are found, the script remains dormant until the next day's check

 2. **Game Day Monitoring**:
    - When a game is found, the script schedules itself to start monitoring at the exact game time
+   - Game times from the MLB API (in UTC) are converted to the server's local time
    - Once the game begins, the script checks every minute (or your configured interval) for player entry
    - If multiple games are scheduled in one day, the script monitors all of them

 3. **When Player Enters Game**:
    - As soon as the player enters the game, the script sends notifications to all configured recipients
    - A notification is logged in the `logs` directory with a timestamp and game details
-   - By default, the script then stops monitoring until the next day's check at 9:00 AM
+   - By default, the script then stops monitoring until the next day's check

 4. **Automatic Shutdown**:
    - If the player doesn't enter the game, monitoring stops automatically when the game ends
    - If for any reason monitoring is still running at midnight, it will automatically stop
    - Each day is treated as a separate cycle with a clean slate

-5. **Resource Efficiency**:
-   - The script only performs active checks when games are actually in progress
-   - Console output is minimized to show only important status changes
-   - All activities are synchronized to game schedules to avoid unnecessary processing

 ## MiLB League Level IDs